Who is Daryl Davis and what can we learn from him?

-There are two paths to eliminate racial discord and hate: one is total destruction of one side.
+There are two paths to eliminate racial discord and hate: one is destruction of one side.
 The other is forgiveness.
 Most people don’t want the former to happen, even if they’re on the other side.
-However, we seem to be clueless about how to proceed with the latter.
+However, we seem clueless about how to proceed with the latter.

 5) Ignorance breeds fear.
 Fear breeds hate.
 Hate breeds destruction.

 “It is fear that is instilled in us through ignorance that often breeds hate.
 Hatred, if not kept in check, will sometimes escalate to destruction.
 We want to do away with things we don’t like, especially if they are things we fear.
 It comes down to getting rid of the source of our fear before it gets rid of us.

 Putting aside fear and learning to present myself in a non-threatening manner allowed me access to some of the innermost workings of the Klan organizations and the minds of their members.
 Of course, this did not happen overnight, but over time, doors that had been locked to all Blacks and closed to many Whites, were opened.
 I have learned through my unique odyssey to discover the roots of racism, that any non-violent form of communication is a mutual, positive way to exchange information even if there is disagreement.”